AlexanderLabWHOI/EUKulele/docs/source/databaseandconfig.rst

 - `MMETSP <https://zenodo.org/record/1212585#.Xw3PoJNKhTZ>`_ *Default*
 - `EukZoo <https://github.com/zxl124/EukZoo-database>`_

+Note that the MMETSP database is generated using cleaned MMETSP assemblies originally derived from, but not identical to, the assemblies stored in full at the link above.
+In order to download the cleaned assemblies used to create the ``EUKulele`` MMETSP database, please follow the instructions recorded in `this Github repository <https://github.com/shu251/download-mmetsp>`_.

 To use these databases, all you need to do is specify ``--database phylodb``, ``--database eukprot``, or ``--database mmetsp``, respectively, when invoking ``EUKulele``.

 A database (for example ``phylodb``) can be setup prior to running by using::